portsoc/iArsenic/geodata/README.md

 ### Naming and Organisation

-Two different sets of map files may be found in `maps/`:
+Two different sets of map files may be found in `maps/` (on GitHub and the Shared Drive):

 * `/dist` - for displaying on the web (`.geojson`, `.json`)
 * `/src` - for editing (`.shp`, `.shx`, `.dbf`, `.prj`, `.qgz`)
+  * For the time being, this folder is only on the Shared Drive.
+This is due to there being large file sizes.

 The map files are kept in separate folders and given a suitable prefix to group them by their upper location container (district, division, upazila, or union).